Methodology of Algorithm Engineering: Epistemology of Algorithm Engineering

 \subsection{Knowledge of Design}

 \emph{Knowledge of design} refers to what an algorithm design is, how it works, and how it addresses an algorithmic task.
-Such knowledge of design is \emph{prescriptive}, as it allows a human to implement concrete algorithms. \citet{gregor2013positioning} refer to it as $\Lambda$ knowledge.
-The body of knowledge that relates to design includes by and large a repertoire of \emph{established algorithm designs} that have proven their efficiency and effectiveness in prior studies, i.e. where formal or empirical knowledge indicates that these algorithm design meets the goals defined for the algorithmic task.
+Such knowledge of design is \emph{prescriptive}, as enables the implementation of concrete algorithms by humans. \citet{gregor2013positioning} refer to it as $\Lambda$ knowledge.
+The body of knowledge that relates to design largely consists of a repertoire of \emph{established algorithm designs} that have demonstrated their efficiency and effectiveness in prior studies, i.e. where formal or empirical knowledge indicates that an algorithm design meets the goals defined for the algorithmic task.
 Established algorithm designs range from concrete designs that address specific tasks to general procedures that are applicable for a wide range of tasks.
 Regardless of the scope, algorithm designs may build on generic \textit{design principles}, which describe general ideas for finding or constructing a solution for a given algorithmic task.
 Among others, \citet{harel2004algorithmics} as well as \citet{kleinberg2006algorithm} describe several examples of such principles including divide-and-conquer.
 To illustrate the broad range of algorithm designs, consider the following four examples.

 \begin{example} \citet{grund2021codeshovel} introduce an approach that identifies earlier versions of a considered source code method in the file history.
 The central artifact of this approach is a specifically designed algorithm that addresses this specific task in the context of software engineering and source code management. \end{example}